-Antigens induce antibody production resulting in circulating antigen-antibody complexes, complement activation, and then initiation of symptoms that include urticaria (often first noticed at the site of injection), fever, myalgia, arthralgia, arthritis, and lymphadenopathy.
+Antigens induce antibody production, resulting in circulating antigen-antibody complexes that deposit within postcapillary venules.
+Subsequent complement activation releases vasoactive amines and cytokines, leading to symptoms and signs that include urticaria (often first noticed at the site of injection), fever, myalgias, arthralgias, arthritis, and lymphadenopathy.

-Risk factors to develop serum sickness include a higher dose of the medication, certain preparations, repeated exposure, older age, cryoglobulinemia or hypergammaglobulinemia, and an intermittent dosing schedule.
-Children are less likely to get serum sickness reaction; however, it is high on the differential for a teenager with arthritis.
+Risk factors for the development of serum sickness include a higher dose of the medication, certain preparations, repeated exposure, older age, cryoglobulinemia or hypergammaglobulinemia, and an intermittent dosing schedule.
+Children are less likely to get serum sickness reaction than adults; however, it is high on the differential for a teenager with arthritis.

-The disease is usually self-limited and lasts less than a week.
-Patients may also complain of gastrointestinal symptoms including nausea, vomiting, diarrhea, and melena.
-Renal (glomerulonephritis), cardiac (carditis), and neurologic (Guillain-Barré, peripheral neuritis) sequelae occur rarely.
+The disease is usually self-limited and lasts less than one week.
+Patients may also complain of gastrointestinal tract symptoms including nausea, vomiting, diarrhea, and melena.
+Renal (glomerulonephritis), cardiac (carditis), and neurologic (Guillain-Barré syndrome, peripheral neuritis) sequelae occur rarely.
 Previously sensitized hosts can see an accelerated onset of symptoms occurring 1-3 days after exposure to the antigen.